state-hiu/hiu.state.gov/about/index.md

 ## Mission Statement

-The mission of the Humanitarian Information Unit (HIU) is to serve as a U.S. Government interagency center to identify, collect, analyze, and disseminate all-source information critical to U.S. Government decision-makers and partners in preparation for and response to humanitarian emergencies worldwide, and to promote innovative technologies and best practices for humanitarian information management.
+The HIU identifies, creates, and disseminates multidisciplinary information and analysis to U.S. Government decision makers and humanitarian partners.
+Our subject matter experts produce written and visual analytics on a range of current and enduring humanitarian challenges and complex emergencies worldwide.
+The HIU employs geographic methods and technologies, serves as an information-sharing node, and manages projects that facilitate the creation of geospatial data.

 To accomplish this mission, the HIU performs the following tasks: